Glossary

 • Inheritance protection guarantee

-A feature available on lifetime mortgages.
+A feature available with some Lifetime Mortgages.
 It enables the borrower to allocate a percentage of the property for inheritance purposes.

 • Inheritance tax